joshbeard/puppet-graylog_collector/README.md

 ### What graylog_collector affects

-* Installs the Graylog Collector from archive bundle (package installation coming soon).
+* Installs the Graylog Collector via archive or package
+* Optionally manages package managment repos
 * Optionally manages the user/group to run as
-* Provides an init script and optionally manages the service
+* Optionally provides an init script and optionally manages the service
 * Manages the Graylog Collector configuration file

 ### Setup Requirements